Effective 6-15-2013 Document # 10361

 PART Ed 310 DEVELOPMENTALLY APPROPRIATE DAILY PHYSICAL ACTIVITY PROGRAM

-Ed 310.0.
-Purpose.
-The purpose of this rule is to promote increased physical activity for all students K-12 and to offer guidelines to school boards on developing a written policy concerning developmentally appropriate daily physical activity.
+Ed 310.01 Purpose.
+The purpose of this rule is to promote increased physical activity for all students K-12 and to offer a model physical activity policy to school boards.
 Physically active students come to school more ready to learn and are more likely to achieve their academic potential.
 Emphasis on physical activity in school children can help build lifetime health, mental health, and social well-being, and prevent adverse health consequences that include childhood obesity, cardiovascular disease, stroke, osteoporosis, and Type 2 Diabetes.

 (1) Physical illnesses;

 Ed 310.03 Developmentally Appropriate Daily Physical Activity Policy.